 There are three areas where students are able to tie this activity to their math knowledge.
 The first is in measuring the distance their snowball travels.
 The second is in data analysis.
 This can go as deep as students can handle, from simply creating line plots to calculating an average or finding a range.
 The third area is more appropriate for upper elementary students, where you can discuss the angle of the catapult’s launching arm and how it affects the distance the snowball travels.

-5 minutes—Welcome students and organize into groups of three or four
+5 minutes—Welcome students and organize them into groups of three or four

-5 minutes—Introduce activity.
+5 minutes—Introduce the activity.
 Review the constraints and the materials provided

-10–15 minutes—Students use the Snowball Catapult Directions Sheet (included in download) to create their design
+10–15 minutes—Students use the Snowball Catapult Directions Sheet (included in the download) to create their design

 15–20 minutes—After a teacher approves the design, the students build the catapult